njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 ##Secondary Research
 ---
 Our first step was to conduct secondary research on EVs.
 The secondary research helped in the following ways:
-- Broaden our understanding of the existing research on EVs
+- Broadened our understanding of the existing research on EVs
-- Identify our stakeholders
+- Identified our stakeholders
-- Narrow areas for exploration
+- Narrowed our areas for exploration
-- Identify data sources
+- Identified data sources

 The secondary research exposed us to the variety of EV types on the market.